NYSE to Commence Delisting Proceedings Against Allurion Technologies, Inc. (ALUR)

 NEW YORK--(BUSINESS WIRE)--The New York Stock Exchange ("NYSE", the "Exchange") announced today that the staff of NYSE Regulation has determined to commence proceedings to delist the two securities enumerated below ("Securities") of Allurion Technologies, Inc. (the "Company") from the NYSE.
-Trading in these Securities will continue on the NYSE until such time as described below.
+NYSE Regulation reached its decision to commence proceedings to delist the Company's Securities pursuant to Section 802.01B of the NYSE's Listed Company Manual because the Company had fallen below the NYSE's continued listing standard requiring listed companies to maintain an average global market capitalization over a consecutive 30 trading day period of at least $15,000,000.
+Trading in the Company's Securities will be suspended immediately.

 Symbol / Description